Celusendon/devInterview/FrontendDeveloper/Tasks.md

 > Can you name some HTTP methods and what they do?

 > What does Idempotency mean?
-Whitch HTTP methods are idempotent?
+Which HTTP methods are idempotent?

 ---
 ## **Task Nr.
 4 - TypeScript, Angular**